endre-spotlab/fast-forward-js-action/README.md

 - Comment ```/fast-forward``` in a pull request.
 - Wait for the action to execute (~10 seconds)

-To set-up this GitHub action in your repository, check out the example workflow description file in .github/workflows/
+To set-up this GitHub action in your repository, check out the example workflow description file in .github/workflows/.
+You can see one set up for the basic use case, and one for the advanced use case.

 ## How to modify action